mvoidex/hsdev/README.md

 * `listen` — connect to server and listen for its log (for debug)
 * `set-log` — set log level
 * `scan` — scan installed modules, cabal projects and files
+* `set-file-contents` — set data to use as file contents, used to work with unsaved files
 * `docs`, `infer` — scan docs or infer types for sources
 * `remove`, `remove-all` — unload data
 * `packages`, `projects`, `sandboxes` — list information about specified modules, packages, projects or sandboxes